 The Trust employs c 14,000 staff, with a gross turnover of in excess of £1 billion per annum, and operates on two major hospital sites – Freeman Hospital and the Royal Victoria Infirmary, as well as delivering Out of Hospital/Community Health Services to the city’s residents.

-The Newcastle Upon Tyne Hospitals NHS Trust was established as a Foundation Trust on 1st June 2006, and this provides a robust framework and the freedom to run its own affairs at a local level.
+The Newcastle upon Tyne Hospitals NHS Trust was licensed as a Foundation Trust on 1st June 2006, and this provides a robust framework and the freedom to run its own affairs at a local level.
 Although the Trust must comply with national standards in delivering healthcare, it can determine and influence how this is done by developing new ways of working tailored to meet the local needs and priorities.

-The Trust is classified as a teaching hospital because of its close association with the Newcastle University Medical School.
+The Trust is classified as a teaching hospital because of its close association with Newcastle University’s Medical School.
 It also has a high nationally acknowledged research and development profile and capability and continues to challenge and inform patient treatment and care.
 A number of our Directorates are designated Academic Clinical Directorates which build on our clinical research and development track record and support our academic and teaching portfolio.

-We have a strong history of joint working which has led to a number of strategic partnerships across health and social care, with many of these relationships translating into integrated and multi-agency pathways of care for patients.
+We have a strong history of joint working which has led to a number of strategic partnerships across health and social care, with many of these relationships translating into integrated and multiagency pathways of care for patients.